davidbritch/dotnet-maui-behaviorslibrary/README.md

-# .NET MAUI behaviours librayr
+# .NET MAUI behaviours library

 A behaviours and actions library for .NET MAUI.